rpoplawski/hackathon/README.md

 ```
       name:         "string"
-      days_left:    "string"
       dept:         "string"
       yrs_employed: "integer"
       position:     "string"
       status:       "string"
       pay:          "string"
+      days_left:    "string"

 ```

 ###To view employee data individually:
-- Send a `GET` request to `https://secure-fjord-5088.herokuapp.com/employees/id`.
+- Send a `GET` request to `https://secure-fjord-5088.herokuapp.com/employees/:id`.
 The response will be in JSON format with the following parameters:

 ```
       name:         "string"
-      days_left:    "string"
       dept:         "string"
       yrs_employed: "integer"
       position:     "string"
       status:       "string"
       pay:          "string"
+      days_left:    "string"

 ```

 ###To view a list of all the employees by work status:
-- Send a `GET` request to `https://secure-fjord-5088.herokuapp.com/employees/status/status`.
+- Send a `GET` request to `https://secure-fjord-5088.herokuapp.com/employees/status/:status`.
 The response will be in JSON format with the following paramters:

 ```
       name:         "string"
-      days_left:    "string"
       dept:         "string"
       yrs_employed: "integer"
       position:     "string"
       status:       "string"
       pay:          "string"
-      days_taken:   "string"
+      days_left:    "string"

 ```